MaxNize/SmallSchoolTCPServer/README.md

 Modifying the survey:#####################################################################
 -In "WorkerRunnable.java":
     --Replace the questions in the "questions" variable to your questions.
     --Replace the vars in "vars" to those used in "Users.java".
-    --Set the for-loop to the length of "questions".
     --Replace the variable assignment to those used in "Users.java".

 -In "Users.java":